 This is rarely a seller situation since many online valuations, such as Zillow's Zestimate, are not usually in the seller's favor.
 We hear about these valuations mostly from buyers.
 I just showed an Scottsdale home for sale today where the buyer told me, for the 2nd or 3rd time, that the Zestimate valued the home more than $50,000 lower than the list price.
 I had to reiterate to my buyer that those values are wrong most of the time, and definitely in the case of this particular home (related living, which is difficult for an agent to value, and pretty much impossible for an online algorithm, computer-generated value).
 I can create a CMA (Comparative Market Analysis) for both buyers and sellers so they know what similar properties actually sold for recently in the area.
-This is not a computer-generated figure, but is created using factual data.
-However, if you'd like to try what I think is better than Zillow, click here to get a quick market activity report for your area.
+This is not a computer-generated figure but is created using factual data.

 Not Re-evaluating List Price